probcomp/Gen.jl/docs/src/how_to/mcmc_kernels.md

-# Markov chain Monte Carlo (MCMC)
+# How to Write Markov Chain Monte Carlo Kernels

-Markov chain Monte Carlo (MCMC) is an approach to inference which involves initializing a hypothesis and then repeatedly sampling a new hypotheses given the previous hypothesis by making a change to the previous hypothesis.
+Markov chain Monte Carlo (MCMC) is an approach to inference which involves initializing a hypothesis and then repeatedly sampling a new hypotheses given the previous hypothesis by making a change to the previous hypothesis.[^1]

+[^1]: For background on MCMC, see Andrieu, Christophe, et al. "An introduction to MCMC for machine learning."
+Machine learning 50.1-2 (2003): 5-43.
+[Link](https://www.cs.ubc.ca/~arnaud/andrieu_defreitas_doucet_jordan_intromontecarlomachinelearning.pdf).

 The function that samples the new hypothesis given the previous hypothesis is called the **MCMC kernel** (or `kernel' for short).
 If we design the kernel appropriately, then the distribution of the hypotheses will converge to the conditional (i.e. posterior) distribution as we increase the number of times we apply the kernel.

 Gen includes primitives for constructing MCMC kernels and composing them into MCMC algorithms.
 Although Gen encourages you to write MCMC algorithms that converge to the conditional distribution, Gen does not enforce this requirement.
 You may use Gen's MCMC primitives in other ways, including for stochastic optimization.

-For background on MCMC see [1].

-[1] Andrieu, Christophe, et al. "An introduction to MCMC for machine learning."
-Machine learning 50.1-2 (2003): 5-43.
-[Link](https://www.cs.ubc.ca/~arnaud/andrieu_defreitas_doucet_jordan_intromontecarlomachinelearning.pdf).

 ## MCMC in Gen
 Suppose we are doing inference in the following toy model: